madscientist42/G15Tools/README.md

 G15Tools
 ========

-This is a fork of the currently (as 0f 11-27-14) neglected G15 Tools project repository.
+This is a fork of the currently (as of 11-27-14) neglected G15 Tools project repository.
 It is the lump of subprojects that resided in the SourceForge SVN repo as of the aforementioned date.
 It's being pulled to allow me to work on getting it back properly functional (seems that it's got a single